sveltejs/svelte/documentation/blog/2023-10-01-whats-new-in-svelte-october-2023.md

 ## Community Showcase

+[Svelte Summit Fall](https://www.sveltesummit.com/) is happening on Nov 11, 2023.
+The 7th Virtual Svelte Conference is [open for proposals until October 15](https://sessionize.com/svelte-summit-fall-2023/) - anyone can submit!

 Threlte [is throwing a hackathon](https://threlte.xyz/hackathon) (**motion warning for the landing page** - it will respect Reduce Motion settings).
 The kickoff event is on Sunday, 15 October 2023 16:00 UTC.

 **Apps & Sites built with Svelte**